MU Engineering Library

 google NSF fastlane eRA Commons

 My research interests include sensory perception, pattern recognition, and human-machine interaction.
 My current research projects are focused on understanding and using sensor signals.
-In particular, we are investigating computational intelligence techniques for studying real-time sensory perception and interactive human-machine interfaces, and applying them to robotics (especially human-robot interaction), sketch understanding, gait analysis, and now eldercare.
-For more information, see also our Center for Eldercare and Rehabilitation Technology
+In particular, we are investigating computational intelligence techniques for studying real-time sensory perception and interactive human-machine interfaces, and applying them to robotics (especially human-robot interaction), spatial referencing interfaces, gait analysis, and now eldercare and rehabilitation.
+We are especially interested in proactive healthcare models, which include early detection of health changes and screening tools to detect high risk of injury.
+For more information, see also our Center for Eldercare and Rehabilitation Technology which includes links to our papers.

 May, 2013: We will be running a larger study of our sensor-based health alert system, in a new project funded by NIH: Intelligent Sensor System for Early Illness Alerts in Senior Housing .
 Sensors include our new hydraulic bed sensor for capturing pulse, respiration, and restlessness as well as the Kinect depth camera for capturing in-home gait parameters.
 We will install 70 systems in Americare senior housing in mid-Missouri.